-Hearing loss is one of the most common of these changes.
+Hearing loss is one of the most common conditions among seniors.
 In fact, it is estimated that nearly 30 million people over the age of 60 have some form of hearing loss.
-Among this group, nearly two million suffer from severe or profound hearing loss, a variety of the condition that makes it difficult to partake in everyday activities like conversation or to listen to the radio.
+Among this group, nearly two million suffer from severe or profound hearing loss, a variety of the condition that makes it difficult to partake in everyday activities like conversing or listening to the radio.

 Luckily, there are special types of hearing aids designed to accommodate people with severe or profound hearing loss.
 In this rundown, we’ll take a look at some of the best options available.

-Not all forms of hearing loss are created equally.
-This is something you should keep in mind when looking to purchase a hearing aid, as different devices are made for different levels of hearing.
-Most hearing aids are suitable for those with mild to moderate hearing loss; however, only certain devices can accommodate the needs of someone with severe or profound hearing loss.
+Not all hearing losses are created equally.
+Similar to vision impairment, there are different degrees of loss that require different prescriptions.
+This is something you should keep in mind when looking to purchase a hearing aid, as different devices are made to accommodate different degrees of hearing loss.
+Most hearing aids are suitable for those with mild to severe hearing loss; however, only certain devices can accommodate the needs of someone with severe to profound hearing loss.

 Here is an overview of the different types of hearing loss.

 Common Sounds You Might Miss

 40 – 60 dB

 Difficulty understanding speech at normal volumes

 Higher volumes required to hear the TV or radio